Effective decision making for boards of directors: Three easy steps

 Has a scenario like the following ever happened to your board?

 Chris, the Chair of a Special Committee, brings their final recommendations to the board for approval.
-At the board meeting, the directors ask a lot of questions regarding the committee’s recommendations, and the discussion drags on.
+At the board meeting, the directors ask many questions regarding the committee’s recommendations, and the discussion drags on.
 Chris is surprised; she had expected the board to approve the committee’s recommendation quickly.

-Instead, the board proposed several changes to the recommendations and asked the committee to review them and come back to the board at a later date.
+Instead, the board proposed several changes to the recommendations and asked the committee to review them and return to the board later.
 Chris gets frustrated; the committee has been working hard for several months.

 No one likes to be surprised

 So, what went wrong in this scenario?
-Directors don’t appreciate tons of information dropping on them.
+Directors don’t appreciate having a lot of information dropped on them.
 It is not the most effective way to get things done.
-Typically, directors need time to review, evaluate and offer input before arriving at an informed decision.
+Typically, directors need time to review, evaluate, and offer input before arriving at an informed decision.

-Chris, the Chair, had not communicated the committee’s recommendations to the board in advance of the board meeting.
-It should not come as a surprise that the directors could not accept the recommendations.
+Chris, the Chair, had not communicated the committee’s recommendations to the board before the meeting.
+It should not be a surprise that the directors could not accept the recommendations.

-Never try and rush decision-making.
-If you do, as the example with Chris clearly shows, it will backfire and bring the entire decision-making process is to a halt.
+Never try to rush decision-making.
+As the example with Chris clearly shows, it will backfire and bring the entire process to a halt.
 To prevent this situation, I suggest using the three-step process described below.

 The three steps of effective decision-making